Water wheel: Modern developments

-Hydraulic wheel

 A recent development of the breastshot wheel is a hydraulic wheel which effectively incorporates automatic regulation systems.
 The Aqualienne is one example.
 It generates between 37 kW and 200 kW of electricity from a 20 m3 waterflow with a head of 1 to 3.5 m.
 It is designed to produce electricity at the sites of former watermills.

 Efficiency

 Overshot (and particularly backshot) wheels are the most efficient type; a backshot steel wheel can be more efficient (about 60%) than all but the most advanced and well-constructed turbines.
 In some situations an overshot wheel is preferable to a turbine.

 The development of the hydraulic turbine wheels with their improved efficiency (>67%) opened up an alternative path for the installation of water wheels in existing mills, or redevelopment of abandoned mills.

 The power of a wheel

 The energy available to the wheel has two components: